-Consider ethics in banking and finance in a global context.
+Consider ethics in banking, finance, and trade in a global context.

 You’ll witness the challenges associated with the maintenance of local or regional practices and expectations in banking and financial relationships as money and capital become more transnational and digital in nature.
 You’ll consider global and local perspectives on ethical engagement in the banking and financial sectors and what that means.
 You’ll also analyze the implications of new global economic integration practices for individuals, families, communities, and nation-states.